shupp/ISSLight/README.md

 #Overview

-This was a fun project to take a remote power controller (IP Power IP9258), a traffic light, and some software to turn on different lights when the ISS (International Space Station) was over your location.
+This is a fun project to take a remote power controller (IP Power IP9258), a traffic light, and some software to turn on different lights when the ISS (International Space Station) is over your location.
 The different color lights represent different visibility states:

 * Red: The ISS is overhead but obscured by daylight
 * Yellow: The ISS is overhead but eclipsed by the Earth's shadow